varomodt/GamesClass/notes/lec1-gamerep/README.md

 > Clearly, this turns the problem of game searching into a giant boolean circuit
 > and is particularly relevant when we start talking about possiblities of winning.
 > If we want to attach probabilities of winning to nodes instead of 1 and 0, we
-> can use fuzzy logic, but this ends up being just the same as heuristic search.
+> can use fuzzy logic, but this ends up being just the same as heuristic search

 # Demonstration